cogment/cogment-py-sdk/README.md

 #### Integration tests

 These tests launch and use an orchestrator they are slower but more in depth.
-To run them the first step is to configure the way to launch the orchestrator in a `.env` file.
-You can copy `.env.template` for an example of what's expected.

 Then, to execute the integration tests (as well as the module tests), simply run